barbagroup/proposals/Azure2016.md

 *Comparison with GPU resources:*
 As stated in the introduction, we also developed an AmgX-wrapper, compatible with PetIBM, to solve the linear systems on multiple GPUs.
-We propoose to compare the performance obtained on CPU nodes versus GPU nodes, when these become available on Azure.
+We propose to compare the performance obtained on CPU nodes versus GPU nodes, when these become available on Azure.

 _References_